viam-soleng/viam-docker-container/README.md

 ```
 # Run detached container:

 docker run --env-file .env --mount source=viam,target=/root/.viam/ viam-rdk

 # Run container with interactive shell.
 Setup script setup.sh won't be executed automatically!
-# Use this to tweak the image before installing/starting Viam server
+# Use this to tweak the image before installing/starting Viam server.

 docker run --env-file .env --mount source=viam,target=/root/.viam/ -it viam-rdk bash
 ```

 ## Build and Run Viam Client Applicatinos as Docker Container

+Viam provides you a wide variety of SDKs to write client applications.
+While you can install the prerequisits on your local system to execute these client applications, Docker containers are a very handy tool to test code without changes to your local machine.

+The easiest way to get started with a client application is when you have a connected smart machine in [app.viam.com](https://app.viam.com).
+Simply navigate to the ```Code Sample``` tab and check out the code samples in different languages.

+The following instruction will show how easy you can execute these code samples with Docker containers.

-### Build Client Image
+### Build a "Go" Client Image

+The folder ```client/go/src``` contains the ```client.go``` file.
+Simply replace the existing code with your own or to get started easily the sample code from [app.viam.com](https://app.viam.com).
+Then build the container by running the following command from within ```client/go/```.

 ```
 docker build -t viam-client .